Easy Chicken and Bisquick Dumplings are a quick but hearty meal that will leave everyone going back for seconds!

 There are many variations of chicken and dumplings recipes–the options are endless!
 You can make them on the stove top, in the Instant Pot, or in the Crock Pot.
 You can choose flat dumplings, fluffy dumplings, or biscuit dumplings.
 And honestly–I like them all!

-But the best chicken and dumplings recipes all have one thing in common–they should be easy to make yet full of comfort food goodness!
+But the best recipes for chicken and dumplings all have one thing in common–they should be easy to make yet full of comfort food goodness!

 I’ve shared some of my favorite versions before…in fact, my pressure cooker chicken and dumplings recipe is one of the most popular recipes on this site!

 That recipe uses flat, rolled dumplings, similar to a copycat Cracker Barrel chicken and dumplings recipe.

 So for this recipe, I wanted to share how to make fluffy “drop” dumplings.

 These are perfect for those who prefer more of a biscuit-like texture to their dumplings!

 Drop dumplings are kind of like drop biscuits, because you just drop a scoop of dough into the broth to cook.
 I prefer to use Bisquick for these drop dumplings, because it’s really easy and the dumplings turn out perfectly!
 I just use the biscuit recipe on the Bisquick box, but cook them as dumplings!

 Want a pressure cooker version of this recipe?
 Check out my recipe for Instant Pot Chicken and Dumplings with Bisquick.